-For the best canoeing or kayaking location in Minnesota, look no further than Voyageurs National Park, you’re in for an unforgettable experience.
+For the best canoeing or kayaking location in Minnesota, look no further than Voyageurs National Park.
 Nearly half of this park’s 220,000 acres are made up of water.
-While a houseboat provides exceptional comfort in a place so remote, some visitors want to spend some time away from modern conveniences – especially in such a beautiful location.
+A houseboat might provide exceptional comfort in a remote place, but some visitors want to spend some time away from modern conveniences – especially in such a beautiful location.
 Canoes and kayaks provide a unique glimpse into living, breathing ecosystems and the picturesque landscapes of Voyageurs National Park.

-Whether you’re hoping to get a closer view of wildlife, explore narrow passages between islands, or want to test your rowing endurance as a physical challenge, you’ll enjoy a uniquely picturesque Northwoods setting during your Voyageurs National Park canoeing and kayaking journey.
+Whether you’re hoping to get a closer view of wildlife, explore narrow passages between islands, or want to test your rowing endurance as a physical challenge, you’ll enjoy an authentically beautiful Northwoods setting during your Voyageurs National Park canoeing and kayaking journey.
 In this pristine area of natural beauty, you can explore:

 - 1,000+ forested islands

 - 600+ miles of shoreline